astreum/node-rs/README.md

 new address [account]         Get a new address for a transaction show address [address]        View address information

-new transaction [address]     Create, sign and transmit a new transaction show transaction [tx_hash]    View transaction information
+new transaction [address]     Craft, sign and transmit a new transaction show transaction [tx_hash]    View transaction information

 sync                          Get the latest blocks and transform astreuos state